tkataras/Automatic-Cell-Counting-with-TWS/README.md

 Once all images are open, use the Fiji search bar to apply the __Images to Stack__ operation.

-You will then want to convert the images to 8-bit, which will make the images appear in greyscale.
+You will then want to convert the images to 8-bit for consistency, which will make the images appear in greyscale.
 To do this select __Image >> Type >> 8-bit__.

 With the image stack selected, launch the __Advanced Weka Segmentation__ plugin from the Fiji search bar, or __Plugins__ menu.